Frequently Asked Questions

 — Wingate by Wyndham – Close to the airport.
 Please ask for the Feathered Pipe Corporate Rate.
 406-442-3000

-Your program will begin with dinner at 6:30 pm, followed by orientation.
-There’s plenty of free time on arrival day so you can stroll around the ranch, get to know your fellow participants and start to let outside life drift away.
+Your program will begin with dinner at approximately 6:30 pm, followed by orientation in the Main Lodge to get familiar with life on the Ranch, your teacher(s), and your fellow students.
+There’s plenty of free time on arrival day so please enjoy strolling around the ranch, getting to know your fellow participants, and begin letting your cares drift away.

 What time should I depart on the final day?